 Free trade agreements with Indonesia

-Find out more about our aid programme in Indonesia.
+Find out more about our Aid Partnership with Indonesia.(external link)

-- Indonesia is represented in New Zealand by the Embassy of the Republic of Indonesia, Wellington
+- Indonesia is represented in New Zealand by the Embassy of the Republic of Indonesia(external link).